jovanjanevski001/VHDL/4-bit Gray Code Counter & Up | Down Counter with Load/README.md

       0101    1001
       0100    1000

-The counter will be designed using the 2-process model FSM.
+The counter will be designed using a 2-process model FSM.